Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

 \subsection{Feature unlearning}

-Feature unlearning aims to erase the influence of a designated \emph{feature} $Z$ (e.g., a protected attribute, a spurious concept, or a membership/domain indicator) from what the model \emph{exposes}, while preserving task utility on the distribution $p^r$ of the retain set.
-Because exposure occurs through the released predictor’s outputs, a natural target is the \emph{output law} of $\hat Y = f_\theta(X,Z)$.
+Feature unlearning aims to erase the influence of a designated \emph{feature} \(Z\) (e.g., a protected attribute, a spurious concept, or a source/domain indicator) from what the model \emph{exposes}, while preserving task-relevant information on the retain distribution \(p^r\).
+In this setting, \(Z\) is observed and available to the unlearning procedure or auditor, but the released output should not reveal \(Z\).
+Because exposure occurs through the released predictor's output, a natural target is the \emph{output law} of \(\hat Y=f_\theta(X,Z)\).
 This suggests the following {\bf feature unlearning principle:}

 \begin{quote} {\em No observer should be able to infer anything about $Z$ from the model’s outputs beyond prior knowledge.} \end{quote}